 It would also be interesting to explore whether norms about gender affect decisions to compete.
 Norms are important drivers of human behavior (Schultz, Nolan, Cialdini, Goldstein, & Griskevicius, 2018), so it is entirely plausible that the decision to compete and prepare might be fueled in part by what most women or men are doing, or perceptions of gender differences in these behaviors.
 Although there is some work exploring how gender norms affect actual behavior (Akerlof & Kranton, 2000; Babcock et al., 2012; Bertrand et al., 2015; Bowles et al., 2007; Smith & Huntoon, 2014; Toosi et al., 2019), our evidence of participants’ lay beliefs about gender differences suggests that this is an important avenue for future research.
 Additionally, our findings cannot speak to whether the decision to prepare directly improved participants’ performance.
 Future research should manipulate whether participants have the opportunity to prepare without providing the option for additional practice thereafter to explore the benefits of preparing on performance, which may negate any opportunity costs of preparing.

 While we build off an extensive and laudable literature on gender differences in competitiveness, we have unearthed a gender difference in preparation.
-As this is a new area of research, there are many promising and exciting avenues for future exploration, all of which have the potential to inform policies that mitigate gender disparities in the labor market.
+As this is a new area of research, there are many promising and exciting avenues for future exploration, all of which have the potential to inform governmental and organizational policies that ultimately mitigate gender disparities in the labor market.

 5 Figures